-The SENCo circulates a SEND update for staff on a weekly basis and updates staff and curriculum leaders during weekly staff meetings.
+The SENCo circulates a SEND update for staff on a regular basis and updates staff and curriculum leaders during weekly staff meetings.

-The school has been accepted to take part in the 'Autism for Schools Project' which is run by Trafford and will begin this year.
+Stretford Grammar School has been taking part in the 'Autism in Schools Project' which is run by Trafford LA.
+Specialist training has been arranged for all staff during INSET and this will continue throughout the academic year.